rollbar/docs/guides/source-maps.md

 :   The full URL of the minified file.
 Should start with `http:` or
     `https:`

+## How Rollbar Resolves Source Maps
+For each exception your application sends, Rollbar receives a payload that includes a stack trace & code version.
+Each frame of the stack trace has a filename.
+Rollbar tries to match a source map that has the same `code_version` of the occurrence and the same minified url of the filename (minus the `https:`).

+For example, let's say Rollbar received an exception that had a code_version of `12345` and a frame with the filename `https://myapp.com/assets/js/abc.js`.
+Rollbar can only de-minify the frame if it finds a source map with the exact minified url `//myapp.com/assets/js/abc.js` and code_version of `12345`.

 ## Webpack Plugin

 There is a community-maintained [Rollbar Sourcemap Plugin for Webpack](https://github.com/thredup/rollbar-sourcemap-webpack-plugin).
 Please check the [Readme doc](https://github.com/thredup/rollbar-sourcemap-webpack-plugin/blob/master/README.md) for details on the project and usage instructions.

 ## Using Source Maps On Many Domains